jmsteen/austana/README.md

 A top priority for Austana was ensuring a seamless UI across various components and entities.
-Most components required multiple API calls, so utilizing React lifecycle methods, JavaScript promises and the Redux store were crucial to achieving this goal.
+Most components required multiple API calls, so utilizing React lifecycle methods, JavaScript promises and the Redux store was crucial to achieving this goal.

 *Example:* In the `ProjectOverview` component, I used `componentDidMount()`, React